Cmk31311/SCAI/README.md

 **Where vision becomes understanding.**

 SCAI is an Electron desktop assistant that captures your screen, runs OCR locally with Tesseract.js, and pipes extracted text to Groq for instant insights and actions.
-It transforms whatever is on your screen into something you can talk to—errors, logs, dashboards, docs, or any UI.
+It transforms whatever is on your screen into something you can talk to: errors, logs, dashboards, docs, or any UI.

 ## What is SCAI?